kevindoubleu/COMPFEST-Hospital/README.md

 - should everything be AJAX?
   - how much AJAX is too much AJAX?
 - where are you supposed to write js code? especially AJAX related stuff, especially within templates (in this project, i wrote them in the templates just under the html element they're responsible for)
+- is it possible to do AJAX / microservice APIs without js?
+- how do u document the API responses of every AJAX endpoint like the JSON structure for example?

 ###### Footnotes